eoghansullivan/Android_Final_Project/README.md

   The user can delete a task.
   Once deleted, the task is removed from the list and the database.

-- As a user, I want to categorize tasks, so that I can organize my tasks more effectively.
-  Acceptance Criteria:
-  The user can assign categories to each task.
-  The user can view tasks filtered by categories.

 - As a user, I want to set reminders for tasks, so that I don’t forget important deadlines.
   Acceptance Criteria:
   The user can set a reminder for a task.
   The app sends a notification at the specified reminder time.

-- As a user, I want to track the progress of my tasks, so that I know how much I have accomplished.
-  Acceptance Criteria:
-  The user can mark tasks as completed.
-  The app shows the progress of tasks (e.g., a progress bar or percentage).

-- As a user, I want to search for a task, so that I can quickly find specific tasks.
-  Acceptance Criteria:
-  The user can enter search terms to filter the task list.
-  The app displays tasks that match the search criteria.

-- As a user, I want to sort tasks, so that I can view them in an order that suits me (e.g., by due date, creation date, or priority).
-  Acceptance Criteria:
-  The user can choose a sorting criterion.
-  The task list updates to reflect the chosen sorting order.

-- As a user, I want the app to remember my preferences, so that I don’t have to reset them every time
-  I use the app.
-  Acceptance Criteria:
-  The app saves user preferences like default view or sorting order.
-  Upon reopening the app, the saved preferences are applied.

 ## In depth task list